groupby/sayt-client-javascript/README.md

-# client-javascript
+# sayt-client-javascript
-JavaScript client for all GroupBy services
+JavaScript client for all GroupBy SAYT service